cesanta/mongoose-os-docs/mdash/notifications.md

 Login to the dashboard and open the developer tools / network / WS panel to see it in action.

+## How to catch notifications from all devices

 You can implement your own service that attaches to the `/api/v2/notify`, for example in Node JS (don't forget to substitute API_TOKEN with your real API access token):